Hanshika-24/pwn.college_Hanshika/Module9.md

 Here, /challenge/run wanted to be suspended, then resumed,so i used Ctrl-z key and then fg command to get the flag.
 ```
 ### What I learned
-I learned to use keys to  resume suspended running processes.
+I learned to use keys to  resume suspended running processes in foreground.
 ### References
 The matter in pwn.college